 |C J McCabe BSc, PhD

-Professor of Molecular Endocrinology, School of Clinical and Experimental Medicine, University of Birmingham, UK
+Professor of Molecular Endocrinology, Deputy Director of the Institute of Metabolism and Systems Research, Theme Lead for Endocrinology, University of Birmingham, UK

 |J Ngeow MBBS, FRCP, MPH

-Senior Consultant, Division of Medical Oncology at the National Cancer Centre Singapore
+Associate Professor, Genomic Medicine, Lee Kong Chian School of Medicine, Nanyang Technological University, and Senior Consultant, Division of Medical Oncology at the National Cancer Centre, Singapore

 |F Weber MD